 - this holds true even though they do not have to pay

 If 5% of the outstanding collection accounts is too much for the home buyer to qualify, the mortgage applicant can make a written payment agreement with the collection agency on a monthly repayment plan:

 - that figure will be used in lieu of the 5% of the outstanding collection amount

 Charge-off accounts are exempt from debt to income ratio calculations.

 Since the economy and the housing market have recovered, what should a consumer do now since it has been years since the Great Recession of 2008?

 - Negotiate with the previous creditors?

-Consumers should first see if the collection account is still valid and see if the statute of limitations on collection accounts has passed.
-Or if it has not, consumers may want to see if they want to see how much longer they need to wait for the statute of limitations on collection accounts to take effect.
+Consumers should first see if the collection account is still valid.
+They should see if the statute of limitations on collection accounts has passed, or if it has not, consumers may want to see if they want to see how much longer they need to wait for the statute of limitations on collection accounts to take effect.

 Types Of Contracts